jpthiele/ExtendableGrids.jl/README.md

 - [Gmsh.jl](https://github.com/JuliaFEM/Gmsh.jl) extension.
 Please be aware about the fact that, while this package and  [Gmsh.jl](https://github.com/JuliaFEM/Gmsh.jl) are MIT licensed, the underlying binary code of Gmsh is distributed under the [GPLv2 license](https://gmsh.info/LICENSE.txt).
-- Visualization of these grids and of functions on them is avaialable in [GridVisualize.jl](https://github.com/WIAS-PDELib/GridVisualize.jl).
+- Visualization of these grids and of functions on them is available in [GridVisualize.jl](https://github.com/WIAS-PDELib/GridVisualize.jl).
 - [SimplexGridFactory](https://github.com/WIAS-PDELib/SimplexGridFactory.jl) contains an API which allows to create `ExtendableGrid` objects with  [Triangulate.jl](https://github.com/JuliaGeometry/Triangulate.jl) which wraps the Triangle mesh generator by J. Shewchuk and [TetGen.jl](https://github.com/JuliaGeometry/TetGen.jl) which wraps the  TetGen mesh generator by H. Si.